Alarming global surge of measles cases a growing threat to children - UNICEF

 In response to these outbreaks, UNICEF and its partners are supporting governments to urgently reach millions of children in countries around the globe.
 For example:

-- In the Philippines, the government, with support from UNICEF and partners, will conduct a campaign to vaccinate 9 million children against measles across 17 regions.
+In the Philippines, the government, with support from UNICEF and partners, will conduct a campaign to vaccinate 9 million children against polio and measles across 17 regions.
 Using social media, campaigners plan to encourage apprehensive parents, and health workers.

 To fight measles, UNICEF is issuing an urgent appeal to governments, health care providers, and parents to do more to contain the disease by:

 Understanding that vaccines are safe and effective and can save a child’s life

 Vaccinating all children between the ages of six months to five years during outbreaks